Maj. Barney assumes command of the 433rd LRS

 |Downloads:

 This work, Maj.
-Barney assumes command of the 433rd LRS, by SSgt Adriana Barrientos, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Barney assumes command of the 433rd LRS [Image 2 of 2], by SSgt Adriana Barrientos, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT